Simon Russell Beale On Stage - Theatre Credits, Bio and Tickets

 Outside the theatre Russell Beale has appeared in many television and film roles, namely as Baker’s Father in Into the Woods (2014), Mr Frum in The Legend of Tarzan (2016) as Falstaff in BBC’s Henry IV, Part I and Part II for which he won the BAFTA for Best Supporting Actor.
 In 2014, Russell Beale was honoured as the Cameron Mackintosh Professor of Contemporary Theatre at Oxford University.

 In 2015 Russell Beale returns to stage playing title character Samuel Foote in Mr Foote’s Other Leg at the Hampstead Theatre that later transferred to the Theatre Royal Haymarket.
 This performance received much acclaim and five star reviews.
-Following this he will perform as Prospero in The Tempest with the Royal Shakespeare Company in November 2016.
+Following this he will perform as Prospero in The Tempest with the Royal Shakespeare Company in November 2016 in Stratford Upon Avon, before transfering to the Barbican in July 2017.